sottohy/Embryo-Classification/README.md

 #### The motivation behind this project is to develop a model that aids in the IVF process by classifying embryo images as good or bad.
 The goodness or badnees of the images depend on whether the embryo is a blastocyst or not, respectively.
 The main idea of the project is to create a model designed for the selection phase in the IVF process.
 This model aims to improve the efficiency, precision, and success rates of IVF procedures by eliminating the human error factor.

 ## Preprocessing
-The original data was classified into four folders, where each folder contained two main things: a folder that has the images (allimagees), and a file that contains the paths to these images with their corresponding labels (target).
+The original data was classified into four folders, ED1, ED2, ED3, and ED4.

-For the folders named ed1 and ed2, the labels were classified into 0/1/2/3.
-0/1 refer to non-blastocysts, while 2/3/4 refer to blastocysts.
+Folders ED1, ED2, and ED4 has 5 folders inside of them and use the 5-category system, where folders 1,2 refer to non-blastocysts and folders 3, 4, 5 refer to blastocysts.

-For the folders named ed3 and ed4, the labels were classified into 0/1.
-0 refers to non-blastocysts, while 1 refers to blastocysts.

-In preprocessing_embryo_dataset.ipynb: The dataset was read and classified into "good" and "bad" folders using ImageDataGenerator.
-The good folder contained 834 images and the bad folder contained 627 images.
-Data augmentation was performed on both classes where rotation and flipping were applied, resulting in a total of 1551 images for the good folder and 1113 images for the bad folder.

-## Data Splitting
-The images were split into training and testing with a split ratio of 80% train and 20% test, then the train was further split into training and validation with a split ratio of 20%.
+The ED3 folder has 2 folders inside of it and use the 2-category system, where folder 1 refers to blastocysts and folder 2 refers to non-blastocysts.

 ## Model Selection & Architecture
 The chosen model was ResNet101, as it was previously used in similar cases and resulted in the highest accuracy.
-GlobalAveragePooling2D was applied and a final layer was added with a Sigmoid activation function.

 ## Training, Testing, and Evaluation
 A test accuracy of 93% was reached.